Fabien-Chouteau/ada-config-generator/README.md

 # Syntax

-This POC uses only two attributes in a `Configuration` package:
+This POC uses two attributes in a `Configuration` package:

  - `for Config_Type ("<NAME>") use "<TYPE>";`: defines the type used for the configuration key <NAME>